 Hole In The Wall, Mojave National Preserve, San Bernardino County

 This is the Mojave National Preserve's most popular campground, which admittedly isn't much of a contest seeing as there's only one other campground in the 1.6 million-acre preserve (it also made our best desert winter camping list).
 Even with the presence of other campers and the light from a nearby visitor center, this part of the preserve gets pretty dark.
 The New York Mountains to the north cut out a lot of the light from Las Vegas, and smaller mountain ranges to the east likewise block light domes from the smaller cities along the Colorado river.
 It's no accident that the Mojave National Preserve Conservancy holds regular star parties in the adjacent Black Canyon group campground.
-Camping is $12 (though if you go to one of the Conservancy's star parties, there's no charge to camp in the group area) and water and pit toilets are available.
+Camping is $12, first-come first-served (though if you go to one of the Conservancy's star parties, there's no charge to camp in the group area) and water and pit toilets are available.
 As are coyotes, hiking trails, and some of the best wide-open country in the Mojave.

 Grandview Campground, Inyo County